abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerApiScopeClaims

-This table can be used to store information about claims of an API scope, including the claim type and API scope id.
+This table can store information about the claims of an API scope, including the claim type and API scope id.

 #### Foreign Keys